stepchowfun/gigamesh/INSTALLATION.md

   - Sign into the [Google Cloud Console](https://console.cloud.google.com/) and create a new project.
   - Install the [Google Cloud SDK](https://cloud.google.com/sdk/install) and run `gcloud init` to configure and authorize the SDK tools.
   - Set up the frontend.
-    - Create a [Cloud Storage](https://cloud.google.com/storage) bucket for serving the website and a separate staging bucket that will assist in the deploy process.
+    - Create a [Cloud Storage](https://cloud.google.com/storage) bucket for serving the website from your domain and a separate staging bucket that will assist in the deploy process.
 You must be [authorized to use the domain](https://cloud.google.com/storage/docs/domain-name-verification#who-can-create) for this to succeed.

       ```sh
-      export GCP_PROJECT=gigamesh # Your project ID
+      export GCP_PROJECT=gigamesh # Your Google Cloud Platform project ID
-      export GCS_LOCATION=us # A location as close to your users as possible
+      export GCS_LOCATION=us # A Cloud Storage location close to your users
       export PRODUCTION_BUCKET=www.gigamesh.io # Your domain for the website
-      export STAGING_BUCKET=gigamesh-staging # Any unique name
+      export STAGING_BUCKET=gigamesh-staging # Any unique Cloud Storage bucket name

-      # Set up the staging bucket
+      # Create the staging bucket.
-      gsutil mb -p "$GCP_PROJECT" -b on -c standard -l "$GCS_LOCATION" "gs://$STAGING_BUCKET"
+      gsutil mb \
+        -p "$GCP_PROJECT" \
+        -b on \
+        -c standard \
+        -l "$GCS_LOCATION" \
+        "gs://$STAGING_BUCKET"

+      # Create the production bucket.
+      gsutil mb \
+        -p "$GCP_PROJECT" \
+        -b on \
+        -c standard \
+        -l "$GCS_LOCATION" \
+        "gs://$PRODUCTION_BUCKET"

-      # Set up the production bucket
+      # Configure the production bucket for serving a public web site.
-      gsutil mb -p "$GCP_PROJECT" -b on -c standard -l "$GCS_LOCATION" "gs://$PRODUCTION_BUCKET"
       gsutil web set -m index.html "gs://$PRODUCTION_BUCKET"
       gsutil iam ch allUsers:objectViewer "gs://$PRODUCTION_BUCKET"
       ```